 The bell tent is suitable for adults and older children seeking an active, wild adventure.
 Dogs on leads are welcome too.
-If you prefer a little more luxury closer to the washing facilities then our yurts or Shepherd’s Hut might suit you better.
+If you prefer a little more luxury closer to the washing facilities and parking then our yurts or Shepherd’s Hut might suit you better.

 is available free at reception.
 There is phone reception and 4G coverage around the site for most networks (except 02)

 Top tips for days out include:

 - Cycle the flat water-side Mawddach Trail to the George III pub, Fairbourne’s blue flag beaches, shops and steam railway

 - Stroll over Barmouth’s iconic bridge for fish and chips, ice cream and bargain-hunting.
 Catch Emily’s ferry back to Fairbourne

 - Climb up Arthog waterfalls and on up to Cadair Idris mountain

 - Be inspired towards a greener way of life at the Centre for Alternative Technology or sail through underground caverns at King Arthur’s Labyrinth – both at Corris